phfranz/aerosense_damage_assessment/README.md

 The raw aerodynamic pressure measurements can be found in the repository: https://doi.org/10.34808/gq12-wx33.
 The CNNs provided in this repository use aerodynamic pressure coefficient data, not the raw sensor recordings.
-To convert the raw measurements into aerodynamic pressure coefficient data proceed as follows:
+To convert the raw measurements into aerodynamic pressure coefficient data, proceed as follows:

 1.)
 Download the file "AeroSense-WT-EPFL.zip" from https://doi.org/10.34808/gq12-wx33, which contains the aerodynamic pressure measurements and the file "Labbook_Aerosense_Dynamic_Experiments.csv". \